 Jim Faulkner, Ph.D. has served as our Senior Vice President, Head of Product Delivery since March 2015.
-Prior to this, he served in various roles of increasing responsibility in the biopharmaceutical research and development unit at GlaxoSmithKline plc from 1998 to February 2015, most recently as its vice president of manufacturing and supply in the Rare Diseases Unit.
-Dr. Faulkner's role focused on the ex vivo autologous gene therapy portfolio, therapeutic oligonucleotides and monoclonal antibodies.
-Dr. Faulkner earned his B.Sc. in biotechnology from the University of Leeds and his Ph.D. in molecular biology in association with the University of Kent.
+Prior to this, he served in various roles of increasing responsibility in the biopharmaceutical research and development unit at GlaxoSmithKline plc from 1998 to February 2015, most recently as its vice president of manufacturing and supply in the Rare Diseases Unit, where his role focused on the ex vivo autologous gene therapy portfolio, therapeutic oligonucleotides and monoclonal antibodies.
+Dr. Faulkner holds a B.Sc. in biotechnology from the University of Leeds and a Ph.D. in molecular biology in association with the University of Kent.

 Vijay Peddareddigari, M.D. has served as our Senior Vice President, Chief Medical Officer since March 2016.
 Prior to this, Dr. Peddareddigari served as senior director and clinical leader at Janssen Oncology (Johnson & Johnson) from August 2013 to February 2016, specializing in early and mid-stage clinical development.
-Prior to this, he worked at GlaxoSmithKline from October 2009 to July 2013, working and leading numerous programs in different areas of oncology such as signal transduction, cancer epigenetics and immune oncology from pre-candidate selection stage up to late development.
-At GlaxoSmithKline, as the lead early development physician on the MEK inhibitor (Trametinib) program, he was responsible for accelerating early development and rapid transition to late stage development, leading to subsequent approval for treatment of metastatic melanoma.
+Prior to this, he worked at GlaxoSmithKline plc from October 2009 to July 2013, working and leading numerous programs in different areas of oncology such as signal transduction, cancer epigenetics and immune oncology from pre-candidate selection stage up to late development.
+At GlaxoSmithKline, as the lead early development physician on the MEK inhibitor (Trametinib) program, he was responsible for the transition to late stage development, leading to subsequent approval of the product candidate for treatment of metastatic melanoma.
 Dr. Peddareddigari served as an adjunct assistant professor of thoracic medical oncology, hematology-oncology division at the Hospital of the University of Pennsylvania from July 2010 until January 2016.
-Dr. Peddareddigari obtained his Bachelor of Medicine and Bachelor of Surgery degrees from Sri Venkateshwara Medical College in Tirupati, India and his M.D. in Biochemistry and Molecular Biology from All India Institute of Medical Sciences in New Delhi, India.
-He also completed a residency in internal medicine at Albert Einstein Medical Center and a Fellowship in medical oncology from MD Anderson Cancer Center at the University of Texas.
+Dr. Peddareddigari holds a Bachelor of Medicine and Bachelor of Surgery (MBBS) from Sri Venkateshwara Medical College in Tirupati, India and his M.D. in Biochemistry and Molecular Biology from All India Institute of Medical Sciences in New Delhi, India.
+He also completed a residency in internal medicine at Albert Einstein Medical Center and a fellowship in medical oncology at the University of Texas MD Anderson Cancer Center.

 Christopher Vann has served as our Senior Vice President, Chief Operating Officer since October 2016.
-Prior to this, he worked at Hoffmann-La Roche's Swiss headquarters from February 1994 to September 2016, most recently serving as commercial director from December 2011 to September 2016 in which he was primarily responsible for leading the lung cancer commercial team and general management of the Tarceva brand.
+Prior to this, he worked at Hoffmann-La Roche's Swiss headquarters from February 1994 to September 2016, most recently serving as its commercial director from December 2011 to September 2016 where he was primarily responsible for leading the lung cancer commercial team and general management of the Tarceva brand.
 Mr. Vann has significant experience of global lifecycle management of oncology products as well as implementing marketing strategy at a regional and national level.
 This includes launching several oncology, immunology and transplant products in the United States, United Kingdom, Romania, Russia, South Africa and countries in Asia, including Japan.
-Mr. Vann earned his B.S. degree in Toxicology and Pharmacology from the School of Pharmacy, University of London.
+Mr. Vann holds a B.S. in Toxicology and Pharmacology from the School of Pharmacy, University of London.